MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for Colorado

+All filing status have the same fixed flat tax of 4.40% was 4.55%(2022)

+The Personal Exemption amount is $9,000 for MAR
+The Personal Exemption amount is $4,500 For SINGLE

+**The following new filing status were added January 2022:**

+- HOH1J - Head of Household 1 Job - Exemption amount  $18,500
+- MAR1J - Married Filing Jointly 1 Job - Exemption amount  $25,500
+- SIN1J - Single/Mar filing Single 1 Job - Exemption amount  $11,500

 In January 2022 the state of Colorado released a new form called [DR-0004](https://tax.colorado.gov/withholding-forms) this is optional for an employee to complete.

-All filing status have the same fixed flat tax of 4.40% was 4.55%(2022)

-**The following new filing status were added in 2022:**

-- HOH1J - Head of Household 1 Job - Exemption amount is $18,500 previously $16,500
-- MAR1J - Married Filing Jointly 1 Job - Exemption amount is $25,500 previously $23,000
-- SIN1J - Single/Mar filing Single 1 Job - Exemption amount is $11,500 previously  $10,500

-**Existing Filing Status:**

-- MAR - Married  - Exemption amount is $9,000 previously $8,000
-- SINGLE - Single  - Exemption amount is $4,500 previously $4,000

 There are 2 other parts to this form that have many different exemption amounts, we cannot accommodate all of them in the tax tables.
 A new “OTHER” filing status was added (OTH1J) with Exemption increments of $500 that will accommodate all the "other" amounts on the form if an employee enters.